-The 2018/19 season sees Alexi returning as soloist with the Indianapolis Symphony, debuting with the Asheville, Omaha, Wheeling, and Bay Atlantic symphonies, the Orchestre de Chambre de Lausanne, and the Gulf Coast Sinfonia, and in recital at Wigmore Hall, Union College, Portland ‘Ovations,’ and the Mecklenburg-Vorpommern festival, among others.
+The 2018/19 season sees Alexi returning as soloist with the Indianapolis Symphony, debuting with the St. Paul Chamber Orchestra, the Orchestre de Chambre de Lausanne, and the Asheville, Omaha, Wheeling, and Bay Atlantic symphonies, and in recital at Wigmore Hall, Union College, Portland ‘Ovations,’ and the Mecklenburg-Vorpommern festival, among others.
 He also appears as guest concertmaster of both the Pittsburgh Symphony and the Mahler Chamber Orchestra.

 Alexi has performed as soloist with the Detroit, Columbus, Jacksonville, Santa Fe, Portland, California, and Amarillo symphonies, and appeared in recital on Carnegie Hall’s ‘Distinctive Debuts’ series, Lincoln Center’s Mostly Mozart Festival, at the Phillips Collection in Washington D.C., the Dame Myra Hess Concerts in Chicago, and the Isabella Stewart Gardner Museum and Jordan Hall in Boston.
 He is winner of the 2013 Concert Artists Guild Competition and laureate of the 2012 Menuhin Competition.
 Alexi has been profiled by Strings magazine and the New York Times, written for The Strad, and has been featured on Performance Today, WQXR-NY’s Young Artists Showcase, WFMT-Chicago, and NPR’s From the Top.